wksinha/algorithm-template-library/README.md

 # Algorithm Template Library
 A collection of algorithms for competitive programming contests.
 This is a **work-in-progress**.
-For a more complete version, algorithms in Java can be found under the `old-version` branch.
+For a more complete version, algorithms in Java can be found under the `archive/old-version` branch.

 ## Algorithms
 The following classes of algorithms can be found implemented.